The short answer is yes — you can enjoy some bacon during your pregnancy. Well-cooked bacon is OK to eat, with a few exceptions.

-You can replace the meat altogether with soy-based bacon.
-One strip of soy bacon has little to no saturated fat, depending on the brand.
-It has only 25 calories.
-You can also make soy-based bacon at home by marinating strips of tempeh or tofu in spices and then either frying or baking them.
+You can remove the worries of handling raw meat by replacing it with soy-based bacon.
+Make soy-based bacon at home by marinating strips of tempeh or tofu in spices and then either frying or baking them.

 As strange as it sounds, there’s also mushroom bacon.
 Mushrooms are marinated, roasted, and wood-smoked to resemble and taste like bacon, without all the risks.
 The best part?
 You can make it yourself.